atomicjolt/react_rails_starter_app/README.md

 1. git clone https://github.com/atomicjolt/react_client_starter_app.git my_project_name
 2. Rename .env.example to .env.
 This file contains the port the server will use.
    The default 8080 should be fine, but you can also use a local domain or ngrok if you wish.
+   Be sure that the ASSETS_URL is not commented out for the domain that you plan on using.
+The ASSETS_URL=http://0.0.0.0 or localhost is set as default.
 3. Install packages with

     `yarn`